Master Games, or

 from September to April and is contested between

-may vary according to the number of participants.
+number of teams will vary according to the total number of participants.

 Whenever possible, matches are played at The